 XYZ International Limited uses the FIFO method for its internal reporting and LIFO method for external reporting.
-The company’s LIFO Reserve at the beginning of the year showed a credit balanceCredit BalanceCredit Balance is the capital amount that a company owes to its customers & it is reflected on the right side of the General Ledger Account.
+The company’s LIFO Reserve at the beginning of the Year showed a credit balanceCredit BalanceCredit Balance is the capital amount that a company owes to its customers & it is reflected on the right side of the General Ledger Account.
 Usually, Liability accounts, Revenue accounts, Equity Accounts, Contra-Expense & Contra-Asset accounts tend to have the credit balance. of $25000.
-At the yearend Inventory as per FIFO stands at $100000 under FIFO method and $70000 under the FIFO method.
+At the yearend Inventory as per FIFO stands at $100000 under the FIFO method and $70000 under the FIFO method.

 - LIFO Reserve Formula = FIFO Inventory-LIFO Inventory = $100000-$70000 = $30000

-- Thus LIFO liquidation effect for the year will be $5000 ($30000-$25000).
+- Thus LIFO liquidation effect for the Year will be $5000 ($30000-$25000).

-LIFO Reserves is reported by the companies which use the LIFO method of Inventory reporting as part of their financial statements in their footnotes.
+LIFO Reserves is reported by the companies which use the LIFO method of inventory reporting as part of their financial statements in their footnotes.
 This holds relevance as it enables various stakeholders in the business and Analyst community to understand and compare the company’s reported profitability and various financial ratios with companies using the FIFO method of Inventory reporting in a better way.

 LIFO Reserve Video